awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Overview.StorageReliability.md

 ## How Aurora storage automatically resizes<a name="aurora-storage-growth"></a>

  Aurora cluster volumes automatically grow as the amount of data in your database increases\.
-An Aurora cluster volume can grow to a maximum size of An Aurora cluster volume can grow to a maximum size of 128 tebibytes \(TiB\)\.\.
+An Aurora cluster volume can grow to a maximum size of 128 tebibytes \(TiB\)\.

  This automatic storage scaling is combined with a high\-performance and highly distributed storage subsystem\.
 These make Aurora a good choice for your important enterprise data when your main objectives are reliability and high availability\.
 For ways to balance storage costs against these other priorities, see the following